JonasLeonhard/Datenstrukturen/README.md

 # Datenstrukturen
 Java implementation or expansion of common Data-structures.
-Singly-Linked-List, Directed-Graph-List, Stack, Double-Linked-List ... and more.
+Singly-Linked-List, Directed-Graph-List, Stack, Double-Linked-List, Que ... and more.